 The flow and nature of winds control the temperature of a place.
 If a place is under the influence of cold winds, its temperature is relatively low whereas if the place is under the influence of hot winds, the temperature is relatively high.

-Ocean Currents: Ocean currents play an important role in determining the weather conditions of coastal regions.
-If there are two coastal locations on given latitude, then the location under the influence of warm ocean currents show warmer temperatures compared to a location under influence of cold ocean current.
+Ocean currents play an important role in determining the weather conditions of coastal regions.
+If there are two coastal locations on given latitude, then the location under the influence of warm ocean currents shows warmer temperatures compared to a location under influence of cold ocean currents.

 Since ocean circulation is clockwise in the North and anti-clockwise in the Southern Hemisphere, the east of continents are under the influence of warm ocean currents and are warmer compared to the west coast that is under the influence of cold currents.

 It controls the distribution of temperature on mountains that have an east-west extension (e.g. Himalayas, Atlas mountains).